-Fig. 9 shows typical realisations of the reservoir main sand body generated in this way.
-The inset Fig.9.b shows the CDF of the net-sand volume computed from these realisations, which the effect of shortening the transverse correlation lengths demonstrated with a second curve.
+Fig.9(b) shows the CDF of the net-sand volume computed from these realisations, where the effect of shortening the transverse correlation lengths is demonstrated with a second curve.
 With shorter fluctuation lengths, the overall integrated volume is naturally less uncertain, with a sharper rise in the CDF.
 The variogram structures do not affect the median volumetric statistics, as expected, since this is only a function of the smoothing algorithm.

-As an example of the 'decoration' algorithm, Fig. 10 shows typical 'decorated' layer images generated using the algorithms of section 4, along a particular cross section where the net-to-gross is quite high.
+As an example of the 'decoration' algorithm, Fig. 10 shows typical 'decorated' layer images generated using the algorithms of Section 4, along a particular cross section where the net-to-gross is quite high.
 The code produces a user-specified number of decorations for each NG realisation of the coarser layer.
 In this case, the subgridding uses proportional gridding, with variogram distances measured in the proportional sense within the layer.